fermga/TNFR-LFS/docs/DEVELOPMENT.md

 - `mypy --strict` analyses `tnfr_lfs` and the rest of the declared typing targets (for example `typing_targets`).
 If you need to pass the paths explicitly run `mypy --strict tnfr_lfs typing_targets`; note that strict analysis across the whole package takes longer than the reduced subset.
 - `pytest` runs the unit and integration test suite, including verification for the example datasets `data/test1.raf` and `data/test1.zip`.

+### CI triggering rules

+The CI workflow skips documentation-only pushes and pull requests (`docs/**` and Markdown files).
+Any change touching code, configuration, tests, benchmarks, or the automation itself still runs the lint, type-check, and test jobs.
+The `make quickstart` pipeline executes on merges to `main` and whenever the `examples/` tree changes, so example scenarios stay covered without running the heavier simulation for purely editorial branches.

 ## Reference dataset

 The quickstart flow and the integration tests depend on the capture `data/test1.raf` and on the bundle `data/test1.zip` exported from Replay Analyzer.
 Both artefacts contain real Live for Speed telemetry and serve as reference datasets for the binary ingestion flows, regression tests, and CLI tutorials.